mhwlng/streamdeck-elite/README.md

 - SRV Turret
 - SRV Drive Assist
 - SRV Handbrake

+The supported power distributor pips buttons are:
+- Reset
+- System
+- Engines
+- Weapons

+A long press on a button will set the power distributor to 4 pips.
+There is a separate button image for 4 pips.

 The plugin looks for a StartPreset.start file in this Elite Dangerous key bindings directory :